 The capacity building scenario (A) resulted in reduced congestion and delay on the transportation system when compared to the 2050 Base.
 The sub-scenarios that looked at individual I-89 interchange expansions or additions did not have substantial reductions in countywide delay (see Figure 8).
 When the interchange sub-scenarios were analyzed in greater detail, results indicated that they all helped to decrease congestion at areas around the interchanges, with Exits 12B and 14N having the most benefit.
-On the downside the capacity building scenarios caused our vehicle miles traveled (VMT) to slightly increase compared to the 2050 Base since the reductions in delay made it easier to travel.
+On the downside the capacity building scenarios caused the vehicle miles traveled (VMT) to slightly increase compared to the 2050 Base since the reductions in delay made it easier to travel.

-The Connected and Autonomous Vehicle (CAV) scenarios (B1 & B2) were developed to initiate the conversation of the possible ways that this technology could affect our transportation system, land use patterns and our communities overall.
+The Connected and Autonomous Vehicle (CAV) scenarios (B1 & B2) were developed to begin to consider how this technology could affect our transportation system, land use patterns and our communities overall.
 Scenarios B1 and B2 are two vastly different possible futures.
 Scenario B1 exhibited the greatest increases in vehicle miles traveled (VMT), delay, and trip making.
-Scenario B2 also saw increases in VMT and trip making but saw decreased delay when compared to the 2050 Base (see Figures 8 to 11).
+Scenario B2 also saw increases in VMT and trip making but saw decreased delay when compared to the 2050 Base (see Figures 9 to 12).
 This was due to the assumptions of CAV proliferation, 80% vs 100%, and private ownership, 50% vs 35%, for Scenarios B1 and B2 respectively.
 The jump to 100% CAV proliferation in Scenario B2 allowed for significant increases in the carrying capacity of existing roadways and intersections.
-Drivers currently keep anywhere from 1 to 3 seconds distance behind the vehicle in front of them whereas CAVs can reduce this time to a half a second or less.
+Drivers currently keep a distance equivalent to 1 to 3 seconds of travel time behind the vehicle in front of them whereas CAVs can reduce this distance to one-half a second or less.
 Scenario B1 was not as efficient as B2 due to the assumption that 20% of vehicles remained unconnected and prone to human error.
-The ownership assumptions in Scenario B2 helped reduce congestion because of the increase in the number of shared trips (2-3 people sharing a vehicle at a time) whereas the assumption is that a privately owned vehicle typically moves one person.
-The zero-occupancy vehicle (ZOV) trips assumed with privately owned CAVs also contributed to the poor performance of Scenario B1.
+The ownership assumptions in Scenario B2 helped reduce congestion because of the increase in the number of shared trips (2-3 people sharing a vehicle at a time) whereas the assumption is that privately owned vehicles are typically only moving one person.
+The increased number of zero-occupancy vehicle (ZOV) trips assumed with privately owned CAVs also contributed to the poorer performance of Scenario B1 when compared to B2.

-The Transportation Demand Management (TDM) scenario (C) was interesting in that it reduced an individual's delay as much as the capacity building scenario (A) (see Figure 8).
-This is directly related to the resulting increase in mode shift shown in Figure 12.
+The Transportation Demand Management (TDM) scenario (C) reduced an individual's delay as much as the capacity building scenario (A) (see Figure 9).
+This is directly related to the increase in mode shift as shown in Figure 13.
 This scenario also had a slight decrease in VMT when compared to the 2050 Base.

-The land use scenarios (D1, D2, and D3) analyzed the effects on transportation of concentrating and increasing the density of land use.
-Generally, these scenarios decreased delay and VMT when compared to the 2050 Base (see Figures 8 and 9).
-This was due to the increased viability of transit, walking and biking that occurs when more people live closer to transit routes and there is transportation infrastructure that supports walking and biking.
-Scenario D3 is the only scenario that analyzed an increase in households and consequently, population in the county beyond the adopted population forecasts.
-This scenario was designed to see what might happen if Chittenden County were able to reverse the trend of increasing number of people living outside and commuting in to the county for work.
-Results of Scenario D3 indicated that despite a 10% increase in households, the delay and VMT per capita decreased (see Figures 8 and 9).
+The land use scenarios (D1, D2, and D3) analyzed the effect of concentrating land uses and increasing densities on the transportation system.
+Generally, these scenarios decreased delay and VMT when compared to the 2050 Base (see Figures 9 and 10).
+This was due to the increased viability of transit, walking, and biking that occurs when more people live closer to transit routes and there is transportation infrastructure that supports walking and biking.
+Scenario D3 is the only scenario that analyzed an increase in households and consequently population in the county beyond the adopted population forecasts.
+This scenario was designed to see what might happen if Chittenden County were able to reverse the trend of people living outside and commuting into the county for work.
+Results of Scenario D3 indicated that despite a 10% increase in county households, the overall delay per capita, VMT and total number of vehicle trips decreased (see Figures 8, 9 and 10).